virtualdreams/notes-core/README.md

 # Notes!

-Notes! is an ASP.NET Core based app to manage text notes like OneNote, Google Keep or Evernote.
+Notes is an ASP.NET Core based app to manage text notes like OneNote, Google Keep or Evernote.

 ## Features

+* Notes can written with markdown
+	* All standard markdown features
+	* Extended emphasis
+	* Abbreviations
+	* Softline breaks
 * Assign a notebook name to a note
 * Assign tags to a note
 * Notes can searched through mongo search engine